intrinio/java-sdk/docs/CompanyApi.md

 <a name="getCompanyHistoricalData"></a>
 # **getCompanyHistoricalData**
-> ApiResponseCompanyHistoricalData getCompanyHistoricalData(identifier, tag, type, startDate, endDate, sortOrder, nextPage)
+> ApiResponseCompanyHistoricalData getCompanyHistoricalData(identifier, tag, frequency, type, startDate, endDate, sortOrder, nextPage)

-Get Company Historical Data
+Historical Data for Company

 Returns historical values for the given &#x60;tag&#x60; and the Company with the given &#x60;identifier&#x60;